department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/2023-10-clinical-reminders/conversation-guide.md

   - Just right

-- What would you estimate the ideal number of minutes or clinical screeners to complete at one time prior to one appointment?
+- What would you estimate the ideal number of minutes or question sets to complete at one time prior to one appointment?

 - And lastly, do you have any questions for me?